 Named one of the world’s top ten parades, the Chinese New Year Parade in San Francisco is the largest celebration of its kind outside of Asia.
-If you’re celebrating the Year of the Rooster in San Francisco over the next two weeks, here’s what you need to know about the parade, community street fair and run/walk:
+If you’re celebrating the Year of the Tiger in San Francisco over the next two weeks, here’s what you need to know about the parade, community street fair and run/walk:

 Chinese New Year Parade

 The Chinese New Year Parade in San Francisco celebrates the Lunar New Year, and is widely regarded as one of the most spectacular night-illuminated parades in the country.
 This year’s parade will be held on Saturday, February 19th, rain or shine.

 Started in the 1860s by the Chinese as a way to educate the community about their culture, this year’s parade includes elaborate floats, lion dancers, folk dancers, costumed elementary school groups, marching bands, stilt walkers, Chinese acrobats, and a 268 foot long Golden Dragon.
 The newly crowned Miss Chinatown U.S.A. will also make an appearance!

 General viewing of the parade is free, and bleacher tickets are available starting at $30.
 You can purchase bleacher tickets here.
 Event organizers recommend you get there before 4:30pm.
 If you can’t attend the parade in person, you can catch the live broadcast on KTVU Fox 2 or KTSF 26 (Chinese broadcast) on Saturday, February 20th at beginning at 6pm.

 Parade Route: Market and Second Street to Kearny and Jackson (see map below for the parade route and bleacher locations)

 You can find more information on the official parade event page here.